Information for students on how to access a VET Student Loan, including how to find approved courses and approved course providers.

 Find out if you are eligible to access a VET Student Loan, learn how to apply for the loan and see the resources available to assist you manage your loan.

-You can search for courses and course providers, including VET Student Loan Approved courses and providers on the My Skills website.
-Providers approved for VET Student Loans are identified by the active ‘VSL’ logo.
-You can also refine your search for courses by qualification, course feature, financial assistance and industry sector.
+You can search for courses and course providers, including VSL approved courses and VSL approved providers on the Your Career website.
+You can refine your search for courses by qualification, course feature, financial assistance and industry sector.

 If you have an issue with your debt or a complaint about a provider there are formal complaints processes to have your problem addressed.